View John Thayer's Obituary on recorder.com and share memories

-He leaves his wife of 59 years Carol (Turner) , his son Scott and wife Erin, and daughter Sharon and her husband Tony Bulman all of Northfield, Ma. and his grandchildren: Twins Brayden and Riley Thayer.
+He leaves his wife of 59 years Carol (Turner) , his son Scott and wife Erin, and daughter Sharon and her husband Tony Bulman all of Northfield, Ma. and his grandchildren: Twins Brayden and Riley Thayer and Hayleigh Bulman.
 He also leaves his sister Anne and her husband Bob Hamm of Westminster, MA. his brother-in-law Frank Turner and his wife Jessie Anne of Northfield, MA. and several nieces and nephews.

 Funeral services will Sunday February 16, 2020 at the Trinitarian Congregational Church, Main St. Northfield at 2:00 P.M.
-Burial will militay honors will be in the spring in Pentecost Cemetery, Northfiled.
+Burial will military honors will be in the spring in Pentecost Cemetery, Northfiled.

 Calling hours will be Saturday February 15, 2020 from 4-6 P.M. at the Kidder Funeral Home, 1 Parker Ave.
 Northfield, Ma.